Chapter 1 : Prologue

 “Shut up,” Aidan muttered, even though none of us had said anything.
 “That doesn’t mean anything...”

 “Riiiiiight.”
 I smirked, getting up from my chair and snatching the letter from Potter as I breezed past him.
 “Now as much as I would love to spend my Sunday morning with you three nitwits, I’ve got some work to do.
 Sayonara, guys.”
 I started to saunter out of the kitchen, head held high and rather proud at myself for such a cool, dignified exit.

 “Wait, Bennett!
 One thing before you go...”
-Potter said, stood up from his chair and made his way towards me, lips pulled into a devilish grin that I did not
+Potter said, stood up from his chair and made his way towards me, lips pulled into a devilish grin that I did not like at all.

 “Yeah?”
 I inquired, arching an unimpressed eyebrow as I turned around.